fusioncharts/dev_centre_docs/getting-started/plain-javascript/install-using-plain-javascript.md

 FusionCharts Suite XT is a JavaScript library that runs on your desktop and mobile web browsers.
 Click [here](https://www.fusioncharts.com/download/ '@@open-newtab') to download the library.

-Installation of FusionCharts Suite XT merely involves copying and pasting the JavaScript files from the download package into your project folder.
+Installation of FusionCharts Suite XT involves copying and pasting the JavaScript files from the downloaded package into your project folder.
 The folder structure is shown below:

 ![Js Folder Structure]({% site.baseurl %}/images/js-folder-structure.png)

+> It is recommended that you copy the highlighted "js" folder from within fusioncharts-suite-xt to your project's JavaScript folder, and rename the copied folder to "fusioncharts" - just like you would do for any other 3rd party JavaScript library.

 After that, you can include the FusionCharts JavaScript library in your web applications and start building your charts, gauges, and maps.